marshareb/marshareb.github.io/_posts/2023-9-4-Rec-Five.md

 tag: [MA1172]
 ---

-In this post, we review what was discussed in the fifth recitation.

-# Introduction

 In this recitation, we covered problems from "Solids of Revolution" and the Ximera homework.

 # Solids of Revolution